corrupt-byte/snoo-per/README.md

 # snoo-per
- A discord.py and reddit api mashup named after Discord's own mascot, Snoo
+ A discord.py and reddit api mashup named after Discord's own mascot, Snoo.
+Written in Python.

 # Installation and Setup